 Nutrient-rich almonds are recommended as part of a heart healthy diet.
-If you have acid reflux, you may wonder if almonds will help or aggravate your symptoms.
-Almonds have beneficial nutrition properties -- nuts are a good source of fiber and also help control appetite.
+If you have acid reflux, you may wonder if you can eat almonds for heartburn or worry that they might aggravate your symptoms.
+Almonds have beneficial properties — nuts are a good source of fiber and also help control appetite.

 Almonds and Acid Reflux

 Acid reflux occurs when the lower esophageal sphincter, located at the top of the stomach, does not close properly and the stomach contents back up into the esophagus and throat.
 These stomach contents can be very acidic, and when regurgitated, can cause pain and discomfort.